-In this article are the IRS’ internal procedures for investigations of FBAR violations.
-After the foreign bank reports the non-compliant taxpayer’s account information to the foreign taxing authority, the information is then provided to the IRS.
-For those countries without intergovernmental agreements (IGAs), the account holder’s information will be sent directly to the IRS.
+In this article are the IRS’ internal procedures for investigations of FBAR violations as found in the IRM.
+After a foreign bank reports the non-compliant taxpayer’s account information to the foreign taxing authority, the information is then provided to the U.S. Dept. of Treasury.
+For those countries without intergovernmental agreements (IGAs), the account holder’s information will be sent directly to the U.S. Dept of Treasury.
 Or the IRS has discovered the non-compliance based on stated or implied sources of foreign income on filed tax returns or information forms.
-Regardless of how the IRS obtains the information, what follows next is an investigation by an IRS examiner of the potential FBAR violation(s).
+Regardless of how the IRS obtains the information, what could follow is an investigation by an IRS examiner of the potential FBAR violation(s).

 ‘FBAR’ is the acronym for the Foreign Bank and Financial Account Report, FinCEN 114, previously Form TD F 90.22-1.
 Title 31 § 5314 provides the general authority for the Secretary of the Treasury to require U.S. persons to keep records and file reports of their transactions with foreign financial agencies.
 The specific filing requirement for the FBAR is contained in the regulations for the Bank Secrecy Act, Treasury Regulations 31 CFR 1010.350.